loaddisk/siteee/src/pages/garden/node/my-dream.md

 I do not want to become the next celebrity nor a mortal with enough riches to fulfill their every material need.
 Not a prodigy, nor a genius.

 My dream is that I want to become wise enough to know that this is enough for me.
 My dream is to feel fulfilled when a day closes and a new one begins.
 To just be good enough in myself, for myself.
+No matter the wind or how harsh it can be.